Below are some frequently asked questions regarding Peer Instructors:

 To become a PI, you must be a full-time, upper-class Rutgers undergraduate, a junior or senior with at least fifty-four credits completed prior to teaching your fall-semester FIGS class.
 You must also have a grade point average of 3.0 or higher (at the time of application and during the following semester), participate in all training sessions, and attend the Peer Instructor Education seminar in the fall.

-Applications are typically available in late fall and due in late January.
+Applications are typically available in late November and due in late January.
 Check out the Teach a FIGS page for more information.

 The selection committee consists of professional and graduate staff and former PIs, and the group interviews consist of several activities that will help us evaluate your teamwork, participation, and presentation skills.
 The individual interviews last no longer than thirty minutes and will be with three to five members of the selection committee.
 The purpose of the interviews is for us to get to know you better and for you to see if becoming a PI is the right leadership position for you.

 You are expected to be available for the interview process so any missed interviews will be handled on a case-by-case basis.
 If you’re not available, you may not be eligible to apply for the position.
 Please email firstname.lastname@example.org with questions.

 In the past, we’ve coordinated Skype interviews with PI candidates who were studying abroad in the spring, but we are only able to consider students who can participate in both May and August training sessions.